neekey/grunt-multi/README.md

             tasks: [ 'copy' ]
         }
     },
-    // A more smart way might be read from an external file.
+    // A more smart way might be to read from an external file.
     external: {
         options: {
             vars: {